“In order to save our planet Earth, we must have a collective awakening. Individual awakening is not enough. That is why

 – Thich Nhat Hanh

 Nurture Through Nature eco~retreat center is for those interested in a return to balance.
-Our intention is to hold a space for conscious, simple, green living; offering holistic retreats, expansive workshops, sacred spaces, meditation, yoga, the healing arts, holistic life coaching and eco-getaways.
+Our intention is to hold a space for conscious, simple, green living; offering holistic retreats, expansive workshops, sacred spaces, meditation, yoga, qi gong, forest therapy, holistic life coaching and eco-getaways.
 Come hear the silence resting behind the sounds of nature and beneath the busy mind.

 Growing a Sustainable Economy